 SillyVenture 2k14 – Statue for Grey

-Me and my demoscene friends, we had a small drinking session at my place.
-During this drinking session, we’ve come up with an idea to honor Grey/MSB (SillyVneture party organizer) with custom 3D printed statue.
+We had a small drinking session with demoscene friends at my place.
+During that drinking session, we came up with an idea to honor Grey/MSB (SillyVneture party organizer) with a custom 3D-printed statue.

 The party was about to start within a few weeks so we were already short on time.
 Like last time, Johny of Lamers created a 3D model.
 This time it had four parts.

-Two parts for the base with a text printed on it
+Two parts for the base with text printed on it

 A third part – an ATARI logo and a fourth part – a figure of Atlas holding an ATARI logo.

-Obviously, Atlas figure was the hardest part to print.
+Obviously, Atlas’s figure was the hardest part to print.

-After a few failed prints, I’ve finally got what I wanted.
+After a few failed prints, I finally got what I wanted.

 Post-processing of this figure took a while.
 It had to be carefully sanded and treated with acetone vapor several times.

-A photo of a statue short after giving it to Grey on a SillyVenture 2014 party.
+A photo of a statue short after giving it to Grey at a SillyVenture 2014 party.

-Hopefully, he liked our idea and a prize itself 😉
+Hopefully, he liked our idea and the prize itself 😉

-I’ve found a nice model of a horse on a thingiverse.com.
+I’ve found a nice model of a horse on thingiverse.com.